 Ultimately, the goal when looking after dyed hair is to keep your color looking as fresh as possible.
 Francesca Rapolla, an expert from the Research and Development team at Unilever, weighs in on the topic.
 “The best way to do this is by using special products formulated for your specific hair color and needs,” she recommends.

-So, whether you’ve bleached your hair blonde or are sporting a rich hue, there are some universal after-care ‘no-nos’ and product go-tos.
-Want to know more?
-All Things Hair reveals what techniques you should be using when washing hair after coloring.
+So, whether you’ve bleached your hair blonde or are sporting a rich, vibrant hue, there are some universal after-care tips and products you must use.
+Here’s what you need to know about washing hair after coloring.

 How to Wash Hair After Coloring

 How long should you wait to wash your hair after coloring?